vimaier/hpc-knapsack/README.md

 make
 ~~~

-The `cmake-gui` can also be used for easier handling of the available options.
+Alternatively the `cmake-gui` can be used for easier handling of the available options.
 Note that [OpenMP](http://openmp.org/wp/) has to be installed.
 CMake tries to find it.
 In case it is not installed `cmake` will not finish.

-To run the tests just run `make test` or `ctest` in the build directory.
+To run the tests after building, simply run `make test` or `ctest` in the build directory.

 # List of References